tinacms/tina.io/content/guides/gatsby/using-git/installation.md

 }
 ```

 Now the Git, Markdown, & JSON plugins are set up, your forms should be able to persist and save changes to the associated repository.
-Next, we'll create a form to edit content.
+Next, we need to configure the Git Plugin for it to work properly.